 If you’re an unrepentant country counter like myself, take advantage of Copenhagen’s position next to Sweden and pop over the border for the day!

 This day tour takes you to Elsinor Castle – the one from Hamlet! – before setting sail on the Øresund, the body of water separating Denmark and Sweden.

 From there, you’ll visit the ancient city of Lund with its church dating back to the 12th century and its Old Town houses from the 18th century.

 Afterwards, you’ll end the afternoon in Malmö – the third-largest city in Sweden – before heading back to Copenhagen!

 It’s easy enough to get to either Lund or Malmö via public transit, but I recommend combining all cities plus Elsinor Castle to maximize your time and remove the stress of coordinating public transit between all these points.

 This day tour does it all for you and has over 100 positive reviews, so I’d suggest streamlining your planning and booking the tour.

 Where to Stay in Copenhagen

 Copenhagen hotels are pricy, that’s for sure.
-I’ve been lucky enough to get to stay with friends the last two times I’ve visited Copenhagen – the perks of having friends all over the world!
+I’ve been lucky enough to get to stay with friends the last two times I’ve visited Copenhagen – that’s the perk of having friends all over the world!

-While I don’t have any firsthand recommendations, here’s what I’ve culled from my research.
+While I don’t have any firsthand recommendations, here’s what I’ve curated from my research.